AntennaPod/antennapod.github.io/_blog/2023-09-09-curating your podcast archive.md

 Yes, you got it!
 You can create one large archive or even several ones divided by topic, publisher, language, frequency… you name it!
 You can also assign multiple tags to the same podcast.
 And of course, you can use tags just as well to organise your active subscriptions, not just your archive.

-Keeping old subscriptions also has an additional benefit: it ensures that your listening statistics remain accurate, as removed subscriptions are not counted, at least for now.
+Keeping old subscriptions also has an additional benefit: it ensures that your listening statistics remain accurate, as removed subscriptions are not counted.

 ## What if I wanted to unarchive a podcast?